thisisvd/FitMe-App/README.md

 ## How to use

-  - Clone the project and run the application
+  - Clone the project on your system.
 ```bash
 git clone https://github.com/thisisvd/FitMe-App.git
 ```